yff-001/atmega328-digital-oscilloscope/README.md

 After the voltage of a signal is measured by ADC, this 8 bit integer is stored in a 1000 byte circular buffer.
 When the oscilloscope is triggered, ADC will sample another 500 bytes, thus the circular buffer will contain information before and after the trigger event.

 ### Didplay
 ATmega328 simply doesn't have the processing power or memeory to acquire and display a signal.
 So information stored in the circular buffer is transmitted to a PC for display.
-I chose UART as the tranmission method since Arduino Nano already has UART-USB bridge.

 ## Software